 Connecting the machine to a dust collection system is recommended.
+A 3" hose is included.
 600 CFM is the minimum recommended air flow.
 Dust collection extends the life of bits by removing excess debris and it helps to cool bits and motors, extending the working life of both.
-Contact Safety Speed, (763) 755-1600 for the dust accessory (Part# SP40).